 Instructions

-- Preheat oven to 400°F and line a baking sheet with parchment paper.
+- Prep.
+Preheat oven to 400°F and line a baking sheet with parchment paper.
 Prep ingredients.
 Rinse and dry ribs, remove silver lining and then cut into 6 pieces.
 Set aside.

 - Rub both sides of the ribs with the spice rub then place ribs on prepared baking sheet.
 Bake for 30 minutes, flipping half way through to sear the meat.